 8. Find free things to do to save money each month

-It seems like everything is getting more and more expensive, even with simple things such as entertainment.
+It seems like everything is getting more and more expensive, even simple things such as entertainment.
 Hitting the movies can cost about $25 for two people, and that’s just the price for tickets!
 Finding fun, budget-friendly things to do can save you quite a bit of cash.

 Think parks, museums, lakes, and other fun things you can do.
 If you need some ideas, just Google free things to do and input whatever city you are in, and you’ll have all kinds of suggestions!